 My walk started at the services just behind Pizza Express at the nature reserve which you access through an attractive new entrance.
 I passed the picnic tables and benches to go south towards the M25 walking along the tarmacked track.
 You instantly get a sense of being on the old road and strangely feel a long way away from the modern traffic.
 As you reach the M25 you turn away from the old road to go beneath the motorway, following the Mimmshall Brook and eventually pick up Wash Lane on the other side heading towards Dancers Hill.

-The old road took an irregular course from Hadley (where it branched off the Great North Road) along Kitts End Road with Wrotham Park to the east and other large properties following its path like Dancers Hill House dating from 1760 (which is currently available as a raffle prize strangely enough).
+The old road took an irregular course from Hadley (where it branched off the Great North Road) along Kitts End Road with Wrotham Park to the east and other large properties following its path like Dancers Hill House dating from 1760.
 Dyrham Park with its splendid entrance at Trotters Bottom is just to the west.

 I walked along the shaded lane as far as Dancers Hill Road before retracing my steps to the services, although it’s only minutes from the Green Dragon if you fancy a break at this point.
 This stretch of Wash Lane, Dancers Lane, is only used by cars accessing the properties, so feels remote despite its proximity to the heavy traffic.